mehulagg/gitlab/doc/ci/quick_start/README.md

 - Go to **Settings > CI/CD** and expand **Runners**.

-As long as you have at least one runner that's active, with a green circle next to it, you have a runner available to process your job.
+As long as you have at least one runner that's active, with a green circle next to it, you have a runner available to process your jobs.

 If no runners are listed on the **Runners** page in the UI, you or an administrator must [install GitLab Runner](https://docs.gitlab.com/runner/install/) and